Contact-free ID authentication – combating fraud during COVID-19 outbreak

 All these restrictions are imposed for the greater good but it has affected businesses the most.
 Many companies are going out of business, and others are thriving through remote work or limited operations.
 But these restrictions are not the only issue, as cybercrime is on the rise.
-In-depth identity screening of prospects is vital to satisfy KYC obligations and to mitigate these frauds, but manual verification is not possible and digital verification needs robust technical setup to catch ever-evolving frauds.
+An In-depth ID authentication of prospects is vital to satisfy KYC obligations and to mitigate these frauds, but manual verification is not possible and digital ID verification needs robust technical setup to catch ever-evolving frauds.

 Airports, hospitals, utility stores, research centers, public offices are operating in this crisis but are in dire need for contactless ID authentication to fight frauds, discussed above.

 Impact of the COVID-19